-Television, movie and music personalities urge people to give something that means something
+Television, movie and music personalities urge people to give the gift that saves the day

 WASHINGTON, Dec.
-14, 2011 /PRNewswire-USNewswire/ -- More than a dozen celebrities are urging their fans and the public to donate to the American Red Cross this holiday season and give a gift that will help people when they need it most.
+16, 2010 /PRNewswire-USNewswire/ -- More than a dozen celebrities are urging their fans and the public to donate to the American Red Cross this holiday season and give a gift that could save the day for someone in need.

-The Red Cross holiday giving campaign features an online 2011 Holiday Catalog that enables people to make a tax-deductible charitable donation this holiday season that could provide items such as food and shelter for a disaster victim for a day; a military comfort kit with a robe, phone or music card and other supplies for a wounded warrior; or basic necessities for a family who lost everything in a disaster.
+The Red Cross holiday giving campaign features an online "Gifts that Save the Day" catalog that enables people to make a tax-deductible charitable donation this holiday season that could provide food and shelter for a disaster victim for a day; a military comfort kit with a robe, phone or music card and other supplies for a wounded warrior; or basic necessities for a family who lost everything in a disaster.

-"You can really make a difference for a lot of families by contributing to the Red Cross Holiday Gift catalog," said Dr. Phil, who along with his wife Robin will be promoting Red Cross inspirational items for military members on his upcoming December 16 holiday show.
+"You can really make a difference for a lot of families by contributing to the Red Cross Holiday Gift catalog," said Duhamel, who promoted giving to the Red Cross during an interview with Entertainment Tonight.
+Dr. Phil shared Red Cross inspirational items for military members on his recent holiday show.
 Donations in support of members of the military are among the most popular Red Cross contributions.

 Celebrities are also reaching tens of millions of their fans and supporters by using their digital media platforms such as Facebook, Twitter and websites to promote donations to the Red Cross.